top of page

 From web 1.0 to web 2.0.

-Long before social media, tampering with logos and packaging was a trend in Germany—photoshopped Ritter Sport chocolate bars with absurd flavors like 'Minced Meat' and 'Döner Kebab' went viral.
-Faced with a choice, the brand went all-in, transforming their new social channels into galleries for fan-made parodies.
-Fans loved it, and Ritter Sport set a blueprint for digital success: don't control how your audience interacts with your brand—celebrate it.
+Long before social media, tampering with logos and packaging became a thing in Germany—especially photoshopped Ritter Sport chocolate bars with flavors like 'Minced Meat' and 'Döner Kebab' went viral.

 From UGC to R&D.